 Of course, introverts care about things like earning money and having relationships, too.
 But researchers hypothesize that introverts respond differently than extroverts to rewards.
 Compared to extroverts, we’re less energized by the possibilities for rewards around us.
 This has to do with a chemical in our brain called dopamine.
 Because of this, we talk less, are less driven, and experience less enthusiasm.
 In fact, we may find levels of stimulation that are energizing for extroverts to be tiring or annoying.
 For example, a noisy party ripe with possibilities for social rewards might be perfect for an extrovert.
 But for an introvert, this level of stimulation is just too much.

-If you want to learn more about the science behind introversion, check out this article I recently wrote.
+If you want to learn more about the science behind introversion and alone time, check out this article I recently wrote.
 And stay tuned, because I’ll dive more into the science of introversion in my upcoming book, The Secret Lives of Introverts: Inside Our Hidden World.
 My book comes out next spring.

 Big Changes for Me